 22 – 23.6 GHz band

-This is a heavily used historical P-PFS band, with a total of about 100000 links for most of the countries who responded to the questionnaire.
+This is a heavily used historical P-P FS band, with a total of about 115000 links for most of the countries who responded to the questionnaire.
 Numerically, 95% percentile of hop length indicated as “typical” is about 14 km (3 km for those indicated as “minimum”).

 All capacities are reported, most being individually licensed, majority of them is allocated to fixed and mobile infrastructure.